Ronald Reagan

 Ronald Wilson Reagan (Note: Pronounced /ˈreɪɡən/ RAY-gən) (February 6, 1911 – June 5, 2004) was an American politician and actor who served as the 40th president of the United States from 1981 to 1989.
 A member of the Republican Party, he became an important figure in the American conservative movement.
 The period encompassing his presidency is known as the Reagan era.

 Born in Tampico, Illinois, Reagan graduated from Eureka College in 1932 and was hired the next year as a sports broadcaster in Iowa.
 In 1937, he moved to California where he became a well-known film actor.
 During his acting career, Reagan was president of the Screen Actors Guild twice from 1947 to 1952 and from 1959 to 1960.
 In the 1950s, he hosted General Electric Theater and worked as a motivational speaker for General Electric.
 During the 1964 presidential election, Reagan's "A Time for Choosing" speech launched his rise as a leading conservative figure.
-After being elected governor of California in 1966, he raised state taxes, turned the state budget deficit into a surplus and implemented harsh crackdowns on university protests.
+After being elected governor of California in 1966, he raised state taxes, turned the state budget deficit into a surplus, and implemented crackdowns on university protests.
 Following his loss to Gerald Ford in the 1976 Republican Party presidential primaries, Reagan won the Republican Party's nomination and then obtained a landslide victory over President Jimmy Carter in the 1980 presidential election.